omnetpp/docs.omnetpp.org/tictoc/index.md

 When you run the simulation, it will crash.
 (You will get an error message similar to "Simulation terminated with exit code: 139").
-If you launch the simulation again, this time in \e Debug mode, the crash will bring you into the debugger.
+If you launch the simulation again, this time in *Debug* mode, the crash will bring you into the debugger.
-Once there, you'll be able to locate the error in the \e Debug view and examine variables, which will help you identify and fix the bug.
+Once there, you'll be able to locate the error in the *Debug* view and examine variables, which will help you identify and fix the bug.

 <b>Breakpoints</b>